Salvatore Ferragamo: Death and legacy

 Salvatore Ferragamo died in 1960 at the age of 62, but his name lives on as an international company, which has expanded its operations to include luxury shoes, bags, eyewear, silk accessories, watches, perfumes and a ready-to-wear clothing line.
 At his death, his wife Wanda and later their six children (Fiamma, Giovanna, Fulvia, Ferruccio, Massimo and Leonardo) ran the company.

 His most famous invention is arguably the "Cage heel".
 Fiamma (Salvatore's eldest daughter who died in 1998) came up with the "Vara pumps" in 1978.

 A museum dedicated to Ferragamo's life and work opened in the Palazzo Spini Feroni in 1995.
 The palazzo had been bought by Ferragamo in the 1930s.

-In March 2013, Ferragamo's fashion house, Salvatore Ferragamo S.p.A., established the Ferragamo Foundation in Florence.
+In March 2013, the Ferragamo fashion house established the Ferragamo Foundation in Florence.
 The foundation was formed to cultivate young fashion designers, based on the ideas of Salvatore Ferragamo.

 Present day

 The company is owned by the Ferragamo family, which in November 2006 included Salvatore's widow Wanda, five children, 23 grandchildren and other relatives.
 There is a rule that only three members of the family can work at the company, prompting fierce competition.